 However, as the program progressed, system testing was generally in a catch-up mode as data from experimental airframes and computer simulations proved less useful than expected.
-And for example, the unitized wing was abandoned to save aircraft weight (discussed more below) but with a doubling of assembly time (Warwick, 2018).
+Additionally, for example, the unitized wing was abandoned to save aircraft weight (discussed more later)-but with a doubling of assembly time (Warwick, 2018).

-This time it's the same.
-Cost estimates relied on experience gleaned from "legacy" aircraft, such as fourth-generation fighters, not accounting for, for example, increased complexity of the fifth generation.
-Also, the program started with a 6% weight growth allowance, in keeping with previous practice (Blickstein et al., 2011, p.
+This time, it's the same.
+Cost estimates relied on experience gleaned from legacy aircraft such as fourth-generation fighters and did not account, e.g., for the increased complexity of the fifth generation.
+Also, the program started with a 6% weight growth allowance in keeping with previous practice (Blickstein et al., 2011, p.
 47).

 Initial weight estimates used methods derived from experience with previous generations.
-But as one Lockheed Martin (LM) executive noted, "Legacy estimating techniques just don't work with this family of airplanes," which are highly complex, with densely-packed components in the airframe (Pappalardo, 2006).
+But as one Lockheed Martin (LM) executive noted, "Legacy estimating techniques just don't work with this family of airplanes," (Pappalardo, 2006) which are highly complex, with densely-packed components in the airframe.